 There is no doubt that for any organization to extend their work from home practices, they have to incorporate soft skill training for remote managers.
 If this way of working is imposed on employees, it produces different results to the employees who seek it voluntarily as a workplace benefit.

 Those who embraced the gig economy found agile working to be the ideal opportunity to create a different type of work/life balance.
 For others it created significant problems around job and financial insecurity.
 This has had an impact on their daily lives and well-being, which is plaguing them to this day.
 In extreme cases workplace agility has become workforce exploitation.
 Obliging employees to work from home will also impact the office real estate business and all the other enterprises that support large-scale business centres.
+You also have to factor in when we do go back to a physical workplace, those away from the centre of decision making, for whatever reason are always disadvantaged.

 So for those who are saying that the global pandemic has boosted their chances of being able to work from home – be careful what you wish for.
 It’s not without its downsides.
 WFH post COVID19 is all about intention.